Skip to Content

 Are you ready for this high-tech system?
 Water your plants really well.
 Then fill a plastic bottle (your average disposable water bottle will do) to the brim with water and turn it upside down inside your plant.

-make life easy for your plant sitter while you're on vacation
+Make life easy for your plant sitter while you're on vacation

 You can have Instant drip system!
 If you find dirt clogs it up you can tie something like loose cheesecloth or any kind of mesh over the spout.